 Is Russia’s Putin playing Trump over Ukraine peace plan, or himself?

-As Washington backs away from truce talks, some say they believe Russia wants to fight on for months.
+As Washington backs away from truce talks, some observers believe Russia wants to fight on for months.

 Kyiv, Ukraine – The Kremlin duped the White House into accepting and promoting its view on how the Russia-Ukraine war should end, according to a Ukrainian military analyst.